 45. Automate your returns.
 An advanced return management software program allows you to track return data, analyze it, and perform returns quicker compared to fully manual operations.

 46. Keep safety in mind when organizing your warehouse.
 Safety should always come before efficiency or capacity.
 Accidents never improve profit margins.
-The last thing you should do is put your employees in danger just to save some space.
+No one ever wants to put employees in danger just to save some space.

 47. Print out a floor plan.
 Convenient navigation is crucial for keeping up the pace of work.
 A plan is also useful when you need to reevaluate your current warehouse layout.
-Using a clear top view than standing amidst heaps of stock, makes it easier to understand how to allocate space.
+Using a clear top view, than standing amidst heaps of stock, makes it easier to understand how to allocate space.

 48. Make sure that your main traffic path is always clear.
 This may seem obvious advice, but in practice, the traffic area often gets messy during the working day.